U.S. Senate approves nearly $500 billion more for coronavirus bailout

 The deal includes $321 billion for a small business lending program, $60 billion for a separate emergency disaster loan program - also for small businesses, as well as $75 billion for hospitals and $25 billion for national coronavirus testing.

-Senate Democratic Leader Chuck Schumer, during a short debate, highlighted the bill’s funds for fighting the coronavirus, in addition to aid to small businesses.
+Schumer, during a short debate, highlighted the bill’s funds for fighting the coronavirus, in addition to the aid for small businesses.

 “We can give loans to small businesses, but if there’s no customers walking the streets to go into their stores, what good is that?”
 Schumer said.